okTurtles/shelterprotocol.net-old/src/content/docs/en/server-api.md

 API writing the JSON of an [`SPMessage`](spmessage) to end of a contract (or creating a new contract).
 The body is just the JSON of the `SPMessage`.

-Returns HTTP Status `409 Conflict` if a message with the same `previousHEAD` already exists in the chain.
+If there is a conflict, returns HTTP Status `409 <latestHEAD> <height>`, if a message with the same `previousHEAD` already exists in the chain.
+Includes both the latest message hash and message height so that we can immediately reconstruct and [resend the message](spmessage#resending-messages).

 ### /eventsAfter